It’s finally time: you’re writing that book that’s been calling your name.

 3. An online course allows you to build community and test the ideas in your book first.

-All of the work that you do on your online course can benefit your book and the publishing process.
+All of the work that you put into building a successful LMS offering can benefit your book and the publishing process.

 For example, if you realize that everyone who goes through your online course gets confused or hung up on a certain concept… you can workshop it with live course participants until it’s clear enough to add to your book.